Shreyas-Garde/Heart-Disease-Prediction-Using-Machine-Learning/README.md

 - `numpy`: For numerical computations.
 - `pandas`: For data manipulation and analysis.
 - `scikit-learn`: For machine learning algorithms and evaluation metrics.
-- `matplotlib`: For data visualization.
-- `seaborn`: For data visualization.

 ## License